Clint Bolton: Sydney FC

-Clint Bolton signed for Sydney FC from APIA Leichhardt for the inaugural A-League season.
+Bolton signed for Sydney FC from APIA Leichhardt for the inaugural A-League season.
 He made his Sydney FC league debut against the Melbourne Victory on 28 August 2005.
-He helped his side to the inaugural Hyundai A-League Grand Final against the Central Coast Mariners in which Sydney FC won by one goal to nil.
-He played every game throughout the season in the league (24 games) for Sydney FC making 5 clean sheets.
+He helped his side to the inaugural A-League Grand Final against the Central Coast Mariners in which Sydney won by one goal to nil.
+He played every game throughout the season in the league (24 games) for Sydney FC making five clean sheets.
 He was voted as Sydney FC player of the year for the 2005–06 season ahead of the other nominees Dwight Yorke, Alvin Ceccoli and David Carney.
 On receiving the honour Bolton stated "It is always an honour to win an award like this, especially when it is voted on by your team mates.
 It has been a great year for Sydney FC, winning the Championships and doing well at the Club World Championships, and to receive this award is very flattering.
 We have all worked incredibly hard over the last 13 months since we started training and to be singled out amongst the players we have is special."
-On 1 January 2007 he achieved a record 5 consecutive clean sheets, beating Central Coast Stopper Danny Vukovic's record of 4.
+On 1 January 2007 he achieved a record five consecutive clean sheets, beating Central Coast Stopper Danny Vukovic's record of four.
 He again played every match of the A-League season in 2006–07 for Sydney, and is currently the club's highest capped player.
-Bolton was only the 2nd player to reach 100 competitive games for the Sky Blues when he played the first Pre-Season match against Queensland Roar.
-Clinton received a standing ovation and a guard of honour as he ran out.
+Bolton was only the second player to reach 100 competitive games for the Sky Blues when he played the first pre-season match against Queensland Roar.
+He received a standing ovation and a guard of honour as he ran out.
 In a statement given after the 2–1 victory he said he was extremely happy to have reached the milestone and hopes he can continue his career with Sydney for another 3–5 years.